Prospective International Students

 - acceptance letter from Methodist University

-- I-20 issued by the chosen college
+- I-20 issued by Methodist University

 - proof of payment of SEVIS fee

-- passport-size photographs
+- passport-size photographs (must be recent)

 - financial statements

-- secondary transcripts
+- final secondary transcripts

 - updated passport